-I DON'T HAVE ANY MORE ROOM TO HOST IN AUGUST OR SEPTEMBER.
+I CAN'T HOST ANYONE ELSE IN SEPTEMBER OR OCTOBER.
 Please try other hosts.
 San Francisco is very popular and sometimes answering couch requests seems like a full time job :^(

 If you are having trouble finding a place in SF, be sure to check out Oakland and Berkeley.
 Both are close, but on the other side of the bay.
 There are frequent BART trains that go under the Bay to San Francisco and both the San Francisco and Oakland Airports, and they're both nice places on their own.